-How to Pay the GST/HST Your Canadian Small Business Owes
+How to Pay the GST/HST for a Canadian Small Business

 The GST/HST your small business collects on sales needs to be remitted to the Canada Revenue Agency (minus the Input Tax Credits (ITCs) you receive credit for on your GST/HST return).
 Even when you use GST Netfile to file your GST/HST return online if the result of your filing is a balance owing, you'll still have to pay the GST/HST your small business owes in one of these four ways: